-Education in the 27 camps in Bangladesh is delivered by a range of International aid agencies (INGO) community-based organisations (CBO) and other national development organisations.
-Responsibilities vary, however, there are no formal curriculum or framework for Rohingya.
-Many organisations have educational responsibility for a handful of camps – managing many of the ‘temporary learning centres’, secular education in Madrassas and ‘Child-Friendly spaces’ as well as coordinating and training teachers.
+Currently, education in the refugee camps is delivered by a range of International aid agencies (INGO) community-based organisations (CBO) and other national development organisations but responsibilities vary.
+However, there are no formal curriculum or framework for Rohingya children.
+Many organisations have educational responsibility for a handful of camps – managing many of the ‘temporary learning centres’, secular education in Madrassas and ‘Child-Friendly Spaces.

 The reason, why AROUK took the imitative to provide quality meaningful education on children in camps.
 Currently, we have two learning centres in camps where more than 300 children are enrolled.
 So your donations will help us to run those and provide them with essential needs such as school kits, books, providing regular school meals which is the key to children receiving a good education.
 Teacher trainings and incentive for the teachers to continue the teaching.